jmzao/TermHub/README.md

+#TermHub - Termux App Store
+# Developed by jmzao, a Brazilian developer
+# Browse, install, and manage apps directly from TermHub
+# Enjoy your Termux experience!

 # 🚀 TermPak Installation Guide

 This guide will help you install **TermPak** on Termux and set up the **TermHub** repository to manage apps.